unicefuganda/devtrac/sites/all/modules/cdn/README.txt

 web server.

-Drupal 6 needs to be patched (patch included) to be able to rewrite the file URLs — the same patch is already included in Drupal 7, so upgrading will be easy!
+Drupal 6 needs to be patched (patch included) to be able to rewrite the file URLs — the same patch is already included in Drupal 7, so upgrading is easy!
 Alternatively, you could use Pressflow [1], which already includes this Drupal core patch.
 If you are okay with having most, but not all files served from a CDN, then it's even possible to just rely on the (automatically enabled) fallback mechanism that uses Drupal's powerful theme layer to rewrite as many file URLs